Macrometacorp/docs/docs/search/patterns.md

 ### Token Search

 This approach searches for token which can appear in any order.
 The words that are searched for has to be contained in the source string.
-First, a text analyzer view has to be defined via invoking a CURL command as follows,
+First, a text analyzer view has to be defined via invoking a cURL command as follows,

 ```bash
 curl --location --request POST 'https://<HOST>/_fabric/Hotels/_api/search/view' \